 With no nearby source or provision to provide piped or treated water from a surface water being present, the project would depend on extraction of ground water resources, using a bore well, to be dug at site.
-The bore well would be planned to extract water from the deeper aquifers..
-As per CGWB report (2013), the level of ground water development in the Jarmundi Block is 51.65 percent (expected yield of 10 - 30 m3/hr.) should be sufficient to meet the water requirement of the Jarmundi GSS during the short to medium term.
+The bore well would be planned to extract water from the deeper aquifers that are at the level of 50 to 120 m.
+As per CGWB report (2013), the level of ground water development in the Mahuadanr Block is 16% should be sufficient to meet the water requirement of the Mahuadanr GSS during the short to medium term.
 The neighboring settlements source water using dug wells and tube wells and both of them utilize the shallow, near shallow aquifers; so, there is expected to be no conflicting demands on ground water resources.
-Considering the amount of water planned to be sourced, the limited spatial extent which would be impacted and the sensitivity of the resource, the significance of the project's impact on water resources can be considered to be minimal.
+Considering the amount of water planned to be sourced, the limited spatial extent that would be impacted and the sensitivity of the resource, the significance of the project's impact on water resources can be considered to be minimal.